mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person**: Could you say a little more about that?

-**Katagiri**: Well that is changing: the function of change, the stream of change, broadly speaking.
+**Katagiri**: Well that is change: the function of change, the stream of change, broadly speaking.
 We analyze that function of change, dividing it into several things – again, [prāpti](glossary#prāpti) and [aprāpti](glossary#aprāpti) – but these are just categories.
 So that means, broadly speaking, there is some force to combine, to put together something, to separate, always.
 That means appearing, disappearing.

 **Same person**: Could you develop a specific example, of something in everyday life that comes up and where...